 All Australian Governments, through the Jurisdictional Blood Committee (JBC), have agreed to conduct a robust Health Technology Assessment review to ensure government-funded immunoglobulin use within Australia is based on strong evidence of clinical and cost effectiveness.
 This is consistent with how other pharmaceutical and medical technologies are assessed for government funding.

-The review is not about whether treatment with immunoglobulin should be funded by governments, rather on ensuring treatment with immunoglobulin is clinical and cost-effective compared to other treatment options.
+The review is focused on on ensuring treatment with immunoglobulin is both clinically and cost-effective compared to other treatment options.

 The review complements the National Blood Authority Immunoglobulin Governance Program which aims to strengthen clinical governance and authorisation of government funded immunoglobulin in Australia.

-Initially, the review will assess three immunoglobulin indications considered to have strong evidence and usage data.
+Initially, the review will assess three immunoglobulin indications.
 This includes acquired hypogammaglobulinaemia secondary to haematological malignancies, or post-haemopoietic stem cell transplantation.

 Description of Medical ConditionHypogammaglobulinaemia (low serum levels of IgG and IgA with variable IgM) is a complication associated with haematological malignancy, most commonly in chronic lymphocytic leukaemia (CLL) and multiple myeloma (MM).
 It is present in approximately 25% of patients at diagnosis and up to 85% during the disease course, rendering them susceptible to infections.